 SWE 2410 Lab 1: Checkers Pieces

 In this lab, you will explore a maintenance task that does not take advantage of patterns.
 While we will study design patterns that are useful to this maintenance task later in this course, do NOT apply design patterns while working this lab.
-The goals of this lab include refreshing skills with Java and JavaFX and to encounter coding challenges that are addressed by introducing design patterns.
+The goals of this lab include refreshing skills with Java and JavaFX.
+You should also think about how you might restructure the code we give you to make it easier to understand.

 This is an individual lab.
 Consult with your instructor, not other students while working on the lab.
 In addition, follow your instructor’s directions on the version of Java and JavaFX to be used in this lab.
-If your instructor provides a starting version of the project (such as with GitHub Classroom), be sure to check that the project uses the correct verisons of Java and JavaFX.
+If your instructor provides a starting version of the project (such as with GitHub Classroom), be sure to check that the project uses the correct versions of Java and JavaFX.
 This may require you to visit the project’s structure and the run configuration.
 If your instructor does not have alternative instructions, follow the directions at tayorial.com to create a new Java project.
 Create a subdirectory checkers under src and download and unpack the files in checkers.zip to this folder.

 Detailed steps